Image from HWNI member Helen Bateup’s lab, showing their human brain organoid model of the developmental disorder tuberous sclerosis complex.

 The Helen Wills Neuroscience Institute (HWNI) is the nexus for campus-wide multidisciplinary neuroscience research at UC Berkeley.
 Our over 70 faculty members come from 12 different academic departments.
 This unique cross-departmental structure brings together experts from a variety of fields to use the power of interdisciplinary research to achieve breakthroughs in the study of the brain and the rest of the nervous system and to drive the development of novel treatments and technologies.

 HWNI also trains the next generation of neuroscientists in cutting-edge approaches through our Neuroscience PhD Program.
 At any given time, we also train 150+ postdoctoral fellows who conduct research in HWNI faculty labs.
+We also have over 100 PhD Program alumni who work in a variety of careers across the globe.
 Our community is highly innovative, collaborative, and dedicated to answering important questions and solving pressing issues in neuroscience.

 Our current faculty members come from the departments and schools of: